The Counterfeit

 The remnant does not keep the faith as a museum object.
 It keeps it as living fire meant to be handed on when God opens the way.

 The present crisis requires this correction.
 Some souls, after recognizing the counterfeit, become tempted toward a closed survivalism.
 They still love truth, but they begin to think almost exclusively in terms of protection, not mission.
-This is understandable, but incomplete.
+That reaction is understandable, but it is not enough.

 The remnant must protect: